DP-MemArc: Differential Privacy Transfer Learning for Memory Efficient Language Models: Related Work

 \subsection{Differential Private Fine-tuning}

 To ensure the privacy needs of the model, differential privacy fine-tuning methods offer a feasible solution with strong theoretical guarantees \cite{abadi2016deep, song2013stochastic}.
 In terms of model structure, PEFT methods can be transferred to differential privacy schemes \cite{yu2021differentially, bu2024differentially, xu2024dp}.
 In methods design, the selected differential privacy \cite{shi2022selective, shi2022just} approach can provide stronger differential privacy constraints more specifically for designated information.
 In algorithm design, it includes a series of studies \cite{rochette2020efficient, du2023dp} on the computational graph during the differential privacy propagation process.
 Techniques like Ghostnorm \cite{goodfellow2015efficient, li2021large} and Book-Keeping \cite{bu2023differentially} provide unified batch norm computation and batch processing for gradient clipping.
 Although differential privacy offers very strong theoretical protections, reducing the memory requirements for training under differential privacy scenarios remains a significant challenge \cite{du2023dp}.
-DP-MemArc employs efficient and memory-friendly designs at both the model and algorithm levels, thereby reducing training memory requirements while maintaining original performance.